• Skip to primary navigation

 Once you sauté the beef, this soup needs just 12 minutes on high pressure to cook the vegetables and potatoes.
 Follow the directions provided with your Instapot for sautéing, cook times and for pressure releasing as this may vary slightly.

-What is the best cut of meat for vegetable beef stew?
+What is the best cut of meat for beef stew?

 I like to use stew meat that's already cubed.
 It's just convenient and you can almost always find this packaged and ready to go, at the grocery store.